 The CRO is closely involved in risk matters and in the preparation of decisions that may have a material impact on the Bank's risk profile, especially when these decisions may lead to a deviation from the risk appetite boundaries as approved by the Supervisory Board.
-Furthermore, the CRO is a member, or chairman, of the various key (risk) committees where the policies, methodologies and procedures, which may impact the risk profile of ING Bank, are discussed and approved.
+Furthermore, the CRO chairs or is a member, of the various key (risk) committees of the Management Board Banking in which the methodologies, policies and procedures are discussed and approved to manage and mitigate those aspects that may impact the risk profile of ING Bank.

 Through (ad hoc) stress tests, the risk management function examines the vulnerability of the Bank, or some portfolios, to specific negative events or economic changes.
-In this way, attention is focused on the impact that systemic risk could have on the risk profile of the Bank.
+This focusses attention on the impact that systemic risk could have on the risk profile of the Bank.
 The scope of the stress tests may vary from the Bank as a whole to a specific country, asset class or risk type and represent various economic situations from a mild recession to an extreme shock.

 16. The chairman of the executive board will organise a programme of lifelong learning for all members of the executive board with the aim of maintaining their expertise at the required level and improving it where necessary.
 The learning programme will in any event cover relevant developments at the bank and in the financial sector, corporate governance in general and in the financial sector in particular, the duty of care towards customers, integrity, risk management, financial reporting and audit.
 Every member of the executive board will take part in the programme and meet the requirements for lifelong learning.